Chapter 1 : Teardrop

 A dazzling angel in that white dress, floating down the aisle.
 Her red hair neatly scraped up in to an elegant bun, complete with a tiara.

-Her green eyes scanned the room, and they finally rested on Snape.
+Her green eyes scanned the room, and they finally rested on Severus.

-She smiled, and Snape could see the same little girl he knew so well.
+She smiled, and Severus could see the same little girl he knew so well.